lyteword/chspurgeon-tod/volume-7/psalm-139.md

 e) The resurrection of the body, and its glorification, satisfy the deepest yearning of our soul (Ro 8:23 2Co 5:2-4); but none can conceive the how.

-2\.Apply its lessons.
+2\.
+Apply its lessons.

 a) Let us not stumble at doctrines simply because they are mysterious.

 b) Let us be thankful God has not kept back the great mysteries of our religion simply because there would be some offended at them.

-c) Let us readily receive all the joy which the mysteries bring, and calmly wait the light of heaven to make them better understood.— *J.F.*
+c) Let us readily receive all the joy which the mysteries bring, and calmly wait the light of heaven to make them better understood.— *J. F.*

 **Verses 7-10.**

-1\.God is wherever I am.
+1\.
+God is wherever I am.
 I fill but a small part of space; he fills all space.

-2\.He is wherever I shall be.
+2\.
+He is wherever I shall be.
 He does not move with me, but I move in him.
 "In him we live, and move", etc.

-3\.God is wherever I could be.
+3\.
+God is wherever I could be.
 "If I ascend to heaven", etc. "If I descend to Sheol", etc. If I travel with the sunbeams to the most distant part of the earth, or heavens, or the sea, I shall be in thy hand.
 No mention is here made of annihilation, as though that were possible; which would be the only escape from the Divine Presence; for he is not the God of the dead, of the annihilated, in the Sadducean meaning of the word, but of the living.
-Man is always somewhere, and God is always everywhere.— *G.R.*
+Man is always somewhere, and God is always everywhere.— *G. R.*

 **Verse 8.** The glory of heaven and the terror of hell: *"Thou."*

 **Verses 9-10.**

-1\.The greatest security and encouragement to a sinner supposed.
+1\.
+The greatest security and encouragement to a sinner supposed.

 a) The place—the remotest part of the sea; by which you are to understand the most obscure nook in the creation.

 b) His swift and speedy flight after the commission of sin, to this supposed refuge and sanctuary: "If I take the wings of the morning."

-2\.This supposed security and encouragement is utterly destroyed (Ps 139:10).
+2\.
+This supposed security and encouragement is utterly destroyed (Ps 139:10).

 — *See Flavel's "Seaman's Preservative in Foreign Countries."*

 **Verses 11-12.** Darkness and light are both alike to God.

-1\.Naturally.
+1\.
+Naturally.
 "I form the light, and I create the darkness."

-2\.Providentially.
+2\.
+Providentially.
 Providential dispensations that are dark to us are light to him.
 We change with respect to him, not he to us.

-3\.Spiritually.
+3\.
+Spiritually.
 "Let him that walketh in darkness", etc. "Yea, though I walk", etc. He went before them in a pillar of cloud to guide them by day, and a pillar of fire to guide them by night.
-It was the same God in the day cloud and in the night light.— *G.R.*
+It was the same God in the day cloud and in the night light.— *G. R.*

 **Verse 14.** *I am fearfully and wonderfully made.* This is true of man in his fourfold state.

-1\.In his primitive integrity.
+1\.
+In his primitive integrity.

-2\.In his deplorable depravity.
+2\.
+In his deplorable depravity.

-3\.In his regeneration.
+3\.
+In his regeneration.

-4\.In his fixed state in hell or heaven.
+4\.
+In his fixed state in hell or heaven.

-— *W.W.*
+— *W. W.*

 **Verses 17-18.** The Psalm dilates upon the omniscience of God.
 In no mournful manner, but the reverse.